SeaQL/seaql.github.io/SeaORM/docs/06-write-test/03-sqlite.md

 # Using SQLite

-If you want to unit test application logic that does not require database-specific features, SQLite will be a good choice for you.
+If you want to test application logic that does not require database-specific features, SQLite will be a good choice for you.

-> Check out the full demo [here](https://github.com/SeaQL/sea-orm/blob/master/tests/basic.rs).
+Check out a simple example [here](https://github.com/SeaQL/sea-orm/blob/master/tests/basic.rs).

-## Running Unit Test
+## Integration Test

-By default Rust run all tests in parallel and each test should be independent of other, so if we need a single entry point for it to perform sequential operations.
-Then, we have the following code snippet connecting to database, setting up database schema and performing tests in sequence.
+It is recommended to execute more complex test cases in [integration tests](https://doc.rust-lang.org/rust-by-example/testing/integration_testing.html).
+The following code snippet illustrates the steps of connecting to a database, setting up schema and performing tests.

 ```rust
 async fn main() -> Result<(), DbErr> {